 Scott is an Australian born Geologist who, after travelling through Europe, found himself in Iceland not wanting to leave.
 He holds degrees in both geology and finance from studies in his hometown of Perth and abroad in Sweden.

-Ryan is a certified glacier guide and Wilderness First Responder, guiding on multiple glaciers across the south of Iceland, where he just seems to collect five star TripAdvisor reviews.
-Ryan’s knowledge of glaciers, terrible dad jokes, volcanoes, world issues and outdoor survival skills makes him the perfect guide to explore Iceland with.
+Ryan is a certified glacier guide and Wilderness First Responder, guiding on multiple glaciers across the south of Iceland.

 Our Lead Guide, Joe, is a certified glacier guide and Wilderness First Responder.
 Before joining Hidden Iceland Joe was the Manager of Glacier Operations in multiple glaciers along the south of Iceland.
 Joe has brought his skills as a glacier guide, passion for the ice and focus on safety with him.
 Joe first honed his glacier skills on the other side of the planet, in New Zealand.
-His experience working in multiple countries and dozens of glaciers has allowed him to take charge of training and co-wrote our extensive Safety Management Plan.
+His experience working in multiple countries and dozens of glaciers has allowed him to take charge of training.
+Along with the Hidden Iceland management team, Joe developed our extensive Safety Management Plan.

 If you’re lucky enough to have Joe as your guide he’ll delight in telling you about his experiences as a glacier guide in New Zealand and his time working on farms in Australia.
 Joe seems to be at home in the cold.
 On his days off he plans his next trip to the mountains for snowboarding.
 One day he hopes to even be able to ski.